Credits and Acknowledgements

 Susan Hockey, now Emeritus Professor of Library and Information Studies at University College, London, was, when Orlando was conceived, Director of the Princeton-Rutgers Centre for Electronic Texts in the Humanities.
 Later she was Professor of Humanities Computing at the University of Alberta.
 A co-investigator in the first phase of the Orlando Project, she provided expert advice on infrastructure and encouraged the Orlando experiment in the new use of the Standard Generalized Markup Language for markup of interpretive, critical text as an element of composition of the text.

-Stan Ruecker, now a Project Co-Investigator, is an associate professor at the Illinois Institute of Technology in Chicago and Assistant Professor in the Humanities Computing Program and the Department of English and Film Studies at the University of Alberta.
+Stan Ruecker, now a Project Co-Investigator, is an Associate Professor at the Illinois Institute of Technology in Chicago.
 He began his Orlando work as a Research Assistant.
 He has had a significant role in the development of the delivery system and its interface.

-Jo-Ann Wallace, Chair of Women's Studies at the University of Alberta, and Allen Renear, Associate Professor in the Graduate School of Library and Information Science in the University of Illinois at Urbana-Champaign, both provided expert counsel to Orlando, Dr Wallace on twentieth-century writing and Dr Renear at an early stage in development of the Orlando delivery system.
+Jo-Ann Wallace, former Chair of Women's Studies and Chair of English at the University of Alberta, and Allen Renear, Dean and Professor in the Graduate School of Library and Information Science in the University of Illinois at Urbana-Champaign, both provided expert counsel to Orlando, Dr Wallace on twentieth-century writing and Dr Renear at an early stage in development of the Orlando delivery system.

-Technical Personnel: Technical Personnel: Jeffery Antoniuk, Sharon Balazs, Terry Butler, Greg Coulombe, Sue Fisher, Dave Gomboc, Roland Penner, Mariana Paredes-Olea, Stan Ruecker.
+Technical Personnel: Technical Personnel: Jeffery Antoniuk, Sharon Balazs, Michael Brundin, Terry Butler, Greg Coulombe, Sue Fisher, Dave Gomboc, Mihaela Ilovan, Ruth Knechtel, Roland Penner, Mariana Paredes-Olea, and Stan Ruecker.
 Assistance: Ben Chen, Mike Plouffe.